chriscunningham-cts/liquidtime/README.md

 There can be multiple entries for a single date, to account for working on more than one task per day.

-The tool will overwrite existing data for the task in question on a given day.

-Once add work has been added, the tool will prompt you to submit any timesheets it has added to.
-Note that this prevents further additions, so only do this once you're ready to submit a complete timesheet.

 ## TODO